arjan/gnome-shell-go-to-last-workspace/README.md

 Extension for the Gnome Shell to quickly toggle between the two last workspaces with a single key (Super+Escape).

-It installs a keybinding which defaults to `<Super>escape`.
+It installs a keybinding which defaults to `<Super>Escape`.
 Repeatedly pressing the shortcut key causes the active workspace to toggle between the last two selected workspaces.

-Tested with Gnome version 44 through 3.28.
+**NOTE:** This latest version v11 of the extension works only supports Gnome 45.

+## Installation

+### For latest release supporting Gnome 45:

+Use GNU make:

+    make install

+To just pack/build the extension without installation

+    make build

+### For Gnome verions 3.28 to 44:

+* Grab the extension from **[Gnome Extensions](https://extensions.gnome.org/extension/1089/go-to-last-workspace/)**

+* Manual : Grab the latest release and unzip to `.local/share/gnome-shell/extensions/gnome-shell-go-to-last-workspace@github.com/`

 ## Adjusting the shortcut key